ScratchLang/ScratchLang/README.md

 Your .ss1 file is probably big.
 # Bugs
 ## V1 Decomp Bugs (This version is deprecated.)
-* Loads broadcasts even if there are none.
+* Load broadcasts even if there are none.
 (Try decompiling decompilertest.sb3 which is in the resources folder.)
 ## V2 Decomp Bugs
 * Sometimes (in the project.json) when decompiling a "switch backdrop to" block, the backdrop name is replaced with a number, causing some bugs.
 * Sometimes blocks don't compile at the right place if it's after a c-block.
 ## Python V1 Bugs
-* None yet.
+* No known bugs yet.

 -----
 #### ScratchLang Screenshot